By-Laws of The Staten Island Interfaith & Community Long Term Recovery Organization

 Section 1.
 Membership.
-Membership shall be open to not for profit organizations participating in disaster relief and planning efforts on Staten Island.
+Membership shall be open to not-for-profit organizations participating in disaster relief and planning efforts on Staten Island, New York.
+The minimum number of Members shall be three (3).

 Section 2.
 Membership Dues.
-The Board of the Corporation (the “Board”) may establish such other criteria for Membership, including a schedule of dues, as they deem appropriate.
+The Board of the Corporation (the “Board”) may establish such other criteria for Membership, including a schedule of dues, as it deems appropriate.

 Section 3.
 Classes of Membership.

-The Staten Island Long Term Recovery Organization has two classes of members:
+The Staten Island Long Term Recovery Organization (the "LTRO") has two classes of members:

-Voting members must attend a minimum of one meeting per year (inclusive of general, board, steering, and committee meetings) to demonstrate their active work on behalf of the mission of the LTRO.
+Voting Members must attend a minimum of one (1) meeting per year (inclusive of general, board, steering, and committee meetings) to demonstrate their active work on behalf of the mission of the LTRO.

 Section 5.
 Notice of Meetings.
-Written notice of the place, date and hour of any meeting (other than the Annual Meeting of the Members) shall be given to each member entitled to vote at such meeting by email or mailing the notice by first class mail, postage prepaid, or by personal delivery, not less than ten nor more than fifty days before the date of the meeting.
+Written notice of the place, date and hour of any meeting (other than the Annual Meeting of the Members) shall be given to each Member entitled to vote at such meeting by email or mailing the notice by first class mail, postage prepaid, or by personal delivery, not less than five (5) nor more than fifty (50) days before the date of the meeting.
 Notice of special meetings shall indicate the purpose for which they are called and the person or persons calling the meeting.

 Section 7.
 Organization.
 The President of the Corporation shall preside at all meetings of the Members or, in the absence of the President, an acting President shall be chosen by the Members present.
 The Secretary of the Corporation shall act as Secretary at all meetings of the Members, but in the absence of the Secretary, the presiding Member may appoint any person to act as Secretary of the meeting.

 Section 8.
 Voting.
 At any meeting of the Members, each Member present, in person or by proxy, shall be entitled to one vote.
-Upon demand of any member, any vote for Directors or upon any question before the meeting shall be by ballot.
-The record eligibility of voting rights shall be set 30 days before the date of the meeting.
+Upon demand of any Member, any vote for Directors or upon any question before the meeting shall be by ballot.
+The record eligibility of voting rights shall be set thirty (30) days before the date of the meeting.

 Section 10.
 Action by the Members.
 Except as otherwise provided by statute or by these Bylaws, any corporate action authorized by a majority of the votes cast at a meeting of Members shall be the act of the Members.
 Action may be taken without a meeting on written consent, setting forth the action to be taken, signed by all of the Members.